Dr. Jeremy Fox

 His orchestral, chamber and big band music has been performed for such artists as: John Secada, Theo Bleckmann, Terence Blanchard, m-pact, Cadence, and Metropolitan Opera singers Eric Owens and Denyce Graves.
 Twice in 2013, he conducted and was musical director for a concert of “Bossa Nova Sinfónico” with the Costa Rican National Orchestra and Brazilian singer Rose Max.
 He has also twice acted as the guest conductor for the famed Henry Mancini Institute Jazz Orchestra, based in Miami.

 From 2002-2010, Jeremy was the director of the SWCC Vocal Jazz Fest, helping it grow into a 2-day event, annually featuring more than 35 participating high school and college vocal jazz ensembles.
 Under his directorship, the festival featured such guest artists as: The Real Group, M-Pact, Rajaton, Mark Murphy, Sunny Wilkinson, and the New York Voices.
+He now heads up the SMV Real Group Festival, which takes place each April at the School for Music Vocations in Creston, Iowa.

 Jeremy is active each year as a clinician, presenting most recently at the national convention for the American Choral Directors Association.
-He has also presented at the Jazz Education Network National Conference, as well as at state MENC and ACDA Conventions.
+He has also presented multiple times at the Jazz Education Network National Conference, as well as at state MENC and ACDA Conventions.
 He has served on the faculty of the UNT Vocal Jazz Camp and the Steve Zegree Vocal Jazz Camp.
 Jeremy has served as guest conductor of Honors and All-State choirs and vocal jazz ensembles throughout the U.S. and Canada.